torchbox/wagtail-headless-preview/README.md

 ### Multi-site setup

-For a multi-site setup, add each site as a separate entry in the `HEADLESS_PREVIEW_CLIENT_URLS` dictionary:
+For a multi-site setup, add each site as a separate entry in the `CLIENT_URLS` option in the `WAGTAIL_HEADLESS_PREVIEW` setting:

 ```python
 WAGTAIL_HEADLESS_PREVIEW = {